nicholaswile/Sine-Wave-Shader-for-Text-Mesh-Pro/README.md

 You may add the C# scripts to any active object in your Unity scene.
 I recommend creating an empty object to place the scripts on.
 Don't forget to reference the material from the TMP text in your scene in the insepctor for the C# script.
 It may be helpful to include two inspector windows for this.

+## If you use...
+Please fork this repo and show me what you make!
+I'd love to see somebody put this to use in a project!

 ## Credits
 <ul>
   <li><a href="https://docs.unity3d.com/Packages/com.unity.textmeshpro@4.0/license/LICENSE.html">TextMesh Pro</a> copyright © 2022 Unity Technologies ApS</li>